 Several of my trips included Amtrak connecting and thruway services.
 Most were on Amtrak-chartered buses, but other companies ran a few.
 I chose the bus for the experience on a few trips.

-When I go to San Fransico, the thru way service is the easiest and cheapest way to get across the Bay Bridge.
+When I go to San Francisco, the throughway service is the easiest and cheapest way to cross the Bay Bridge.

 From my experience, a printed ticket worked best, especially when I left the Amtrak system.

 On one trip, the driver needed information on my ticket and took it for a while before returning it.
-Handing them a piece of paper is often easier and safer than giving them your phone.
+Handing them a piece of paper is often easier and safer than giving them your phone number.

-When traveling, getting from where you want to start and where you want to finish is essential, so consider using Amtrak connecting services, even if you are a train-only person.
+When traveling, getting between your starting point and your destination is essential, so consider using Amtrak connecting services, even if you are a train-only person.

 Pay attention when booking: take responsibility for your trip